Autumn 2023: Funding update for 2025/26

 To support the development of a continuum of education between the MPharm and the foundation training year, we are working with the Pharmacy Schools Council to explore how training activities can be developed in clinical placements during the MPharm.
 We are also developing a shared approach to prescribing training, and engaging with students and trainees to improve access to pharmacist education and training.

 Together with the Pharmacy Schools Council and employer representatives, we are working on the activities that could be carried out by pharmacy undergraduates while on placement in the pharmacy workplace.
 This follows the recent announcement that pharmacy has been added to the list of professions eligible for the clinical tariff during undergraduate training.
 The group is looking at how undergraduate pharmacy students can move from observing tasks, to being entrusted to carry them out with the appropriate level of supervision.
 This will support students to gain practice-based skills effectively during the MPharm, preparing them for their training year.
+This will also help employers from across sectors to deliver placements that offer a more consistent approach to supervising and assessing students using entrustable professional activities (EPAs).

 Improving access to pharmacist education and training